elastic/azure-marketplace/README.md

     </td><td><code>""</code></td></tr>

   <tr><td>esAdditionalYaml</td><td>string</td>
     <td>Additional configuration for Elasticsearch yaml configuration file.
-Each line must be separated by a newline character <code>\n</code> e.g. <code>"action.auto_create_index: +.*\nindices.queries.cache.size: 5%"</code>. <strong>This is an expert level feature - It is recommended that you run your additional yaml through a <a href="http://www.yamllint.com/">linter</a> before starting a deployment.</strong>
+Each line must be separated by a newline character <code>\n</code> e.g. <code>"action.auto_create_index: +.*\nindices.queries.cache.size: 5%"</code>. <br /><br /><strong>This is an expert level feature - It is recommended that you run your additional yaml through a <a href="http://www.yamllint.com/">linter</a> before starting a deployment.</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esHeapSize</td><td>integer</td>
     <td>The size, <em>in megabytes</em>, of memory to allocate on each Elasticsearch node for the JVM heap.
 If unspecified, 50% of the available memory will be allocated to Elasticsearch heap, up to a maximum of 31744MB (~32GB).
-    Take a look at <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html" target="_blank">the Elasticsearch documentation</a> for more information.  <strong>This is an expert level feature - setting a heap size too low, or larger than available memory on the Elasticsearch VM SKU will fail the deployment.</strong>
+    Take a look at <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html" target="_blank">the Elasticsearch documentation</a> for more information. <br /><br /> <strong>This is an expert level feature - setting a heap size too low, or larger than available memory on the Elasticsearch VM SKU will fail the deployment.</strong>
     </td><td><code>0</code></td></tr>

   <tr><td>esHttpCertBlob</td><td>string</td>